kubernetes/community/CLA.md

 ```

 ## Troubleshooting

+If you have any problem signing the CLA and need any further assistance  you can log a ticket by clicking on the "please submit a support request ticket".

 If you encounter any problems signing the CLA, log a ticket with the Linux
 Foundation ID group through the [Linux Foundation Support Site].